CSE-13-A-Day/Simulation-assignment-5-final/README.md

 # Introduction
 Today banks are one of the most important units of the public.
 Most banks used standard queuing models.
 It is very useful to avoid standing in a queue for a long time or in a wrong line and to give tickets to all customers.
-Bank is an example of unlimited queue length [1].
+Bank is an example of unlimited queue length.
 Queuing is used to generate a sequence of customers' arrival time and to choose randomly between three different services: open an account, transaction, and balance, with different period of time for each service.